 If the clinician and patient have made the decision to use antiretroviral therapy for acute or recent HIV infection, treatment should be implemented in an attempt to suppress plasma HIV RNA levels to below detectable levels (AIII).
 Data are insufficient to draw firm conclusions regarding specific drug recommendations to use in acute HIV infection.
-Potential combinations of agents should be those used in established infection (Table 4).
-Genotypic testing to detect antiretroviral drug resistance can be helpful in regimen selection and is therefore recommended (BIII).
+Potential combinations of agents should be those used in established infection (Table 6).
+However, since clinically significant resistance to PIs is less common than resistance to NNRTIs in treatment-naïve persons who harbor drug resistant virus, consideration should be given to using a PI-based regimen if therapy is initiated before drug resistance test results are available (BIII).